swoval/swoval/files/README.md

 each of Mac OS, Linux and Windows there are system calls (readdir on Mac OS/Linux, findFirstFile on Windows) that specify the type of file that is found in the directory.
 This is important because without this information, it is necessary to stat the file, which is very expensive.
-For example, using QuickList, on a 2017 macbook pro with an SSD, it takes roughly 25 milliseconds to list a directory with 5000 subdirectories, each containing a single file.
+For example, using the native FileTreeView implementation, on a 2017 macbook pro with an SSD, it takes roughly 25 milliseconds to list a directory with 5000 subdirectories, each containing a single file.
 It takes an additional 75 milliseconds to stat all of those files.
 By contrast, it takes roughly 110 milliseconds to list the directory using Files.walk or Files.walkFileTree.

 The usage is simple.
 Suppose that there is a path `/tmp/foo` containing a directory `buzz` and a regular file `baz`

 ```java